- Induction of labour is when your doctor or midwife starts the labour process artificially.

-What are the differences between an induced and a natural labour?
+What are some of the differences between an induced and a natural labour?

-An induced labour can be more painful than a natural labour.
+An induced labour can be more intense than a natural labour.
+But this is not true for everyone.
 In natural labour, the contractions build up slowly, but in induced labour they can start more quickly and be stronger.
-Because the labour can be more painful, you are more likely to want some type of pain relief.

-You will only be offered induced labour if there is a risk to you or your baby's health.
-Your doctor might recommend induced labour if:
+You may be offered an induction of labour if there is a risk to your or your baby's health.

 - there is a concern the placenta is not working as it should

-- you have a health condition, such as diabetes, kidney problems, high blood pressure or pre-eclampsia
+- you have a health condition like diabetes, kidney problems, high blood pressure or pre-eclampsia

-- your waters have broken, but the contractions have not started naturally
+- your waters have broken but contractions have not started naturally

-Can I decide whether to have an induced labour?
+How do I decide whether to have an induction of labour?

 - Why do I need an induction?